benboyd97/MyDecisionTree/README.md

 ## How to use
 1. `git clone git@gitlab.doc.ic.ac.uk:iml/decision-tree.git`
-2. `main.py` to run the classifier (with and without pruning) on the noisy data set and a 10-fold cross-validation.
+2. `main.py --dataset path_to_dataset` to run the classifier (with and without pruning) on the specified data set and a 10-fold cross-validation.

-You can alternatively set the dataset and the number of folds for cross-validation using\
+You can alternatively set the number of folds for cross-validation using\
-`main.py --data ["clean", "noisy"] --k [1,..,20]`
+`main.py --k [1,..,20]`

 ## Supplementary material
 The project report can be found [here](link TBD).
 This report includes all main classifier metrics such as *precision*, *recall* and *F1*.
 Furthermore, we compare the performance of pruned and unpruned decision trees.